clubajax/react-web-component/README.md

 ## Properties/Attributes

 In spite of their similarity, properties and attributes ae not the same.
-It is important that your web component usues best practices and syncs them, so that `element.foo = true` works the same way as `element.setAttribute('foo', true);`.
+It is important that your web component uses best practices and syncs them, so that `element.foo = true` works the same way as `element.setAttribute('foo', true);`.

 Obviously, you can't set an object via attributes (it coerces into a string).
 In these cases, they are always passed in